Ratatouille

 The ratatouille recipe debate

-Ratatouille needs a pot that distributes heat evenly, allows a proper gentle simmer without catching on the base, and holds enough volume for all the vegetables, which start as a considerable amount before cooking down.
-I use my Staub cocotte for this ratatouille recipe.
-The cast iron holds heat steadily throughout the long cooking process, which allows the vegetables to soften and meld without drying out or sticking.
-The heavy lid traps moisture during the initial cooking stage, then comes off for the final reduction when you want the sauce to concentrate.
-It goes straight from hob to table, which for a dish this rustic and generous is the right way to serve it.
+Ratatouille needs a pot that distributes heat evenly, holds a steady gentle simmer without catching on the base, and is large enough for all the vegetables before they cook down.
+I use my beloved cocotte for this.
+The cast iron holds heat steadily throughout the long cooking process, the heavy lid traps moisture during the initial stage, and then it comes off for the final reduction when you want the sauce to concentrate.

 Share your feedback and spread the love!